Bouncing and collapsing universes dual to late-time cosmological models: Introduction

-In this paper we explore the Einstein frame-Jordan frame correspondence in the cosmological background, where the Jordan frame is governed by a scalar-tensor theory action.
-We classify scalar-tensor theories based on whether they lead a collapsing Jordan frame, corresponding to an expanding Einstein frame.
-The general condition for such expansion-collapse duality is then applied to a special case, where the Jordan frame action is taken to be the Brans-Dicke action, and the Einstein frame is modeled to describe the physical universe in the current era.
+In this paper, we explore the Einstein frame-Jordan frame correspondence focusing on the late-time cosmology, where the Jordan frame is governed by a scalar-tensor theory action.
+We classify scalar-tensor theories based on whether they lead to a collapsing Jordan frame, corresponding to an expanding Einstein frame.
+The general condition for such expansion-collapse duality is then applied to late-time cosmological models, where the Jordan frame action is considered to be the Brans-Dicke action, and the Einstein frame is modeled to describe the physical universe in the current era.

 The late-time acceleration of the physical universe is realized in general relativity by introducing \textit{dark energy}, an exotic fluid that violates the strong energy condition~\cite{amendola.tsujikawa10, wang10, copeland.sami.ea06}.
-The $\Lambda CDM$ ($\Lambda$ + Cold Dark Matter) model of the current universe, often referred to as the \textit{concordance model} of cosmology, interprets dark energy as the cosmological constant ($\Lambda$) in the Einstein field equation \cite{padmanabhan03, carroll01, dodelson.ea21}.
+The $\Lambda$CDM ($\Lambda$ + Cold Dark Matter) model of the current universe, often referred to as the \textit{concordance model} of cosmology, interprets dark energy as the cosmological constant ($\Lambda$) in the Einstein field equation \cite{padmanabhan03, carroll01, dodelson.ea21}.
 We show that an Einstein frame which effectively describes the evolution of the concordance model of cosmology, \textit{always} corresponds to a \textit{bouncing} Jordan frame, governed by a Brans-Dicke theory.
 The transition of the Einstein frame from a dust-dominated phase to an accelerating phase can be associated with the bounce in the Jordan frame.
-This result is shown to be valid even if we consider dynamical models of dark energy, such as the quintessence model, in the Einstein frame.
-A conformal map of this kind may lead to an alternative description of the standard late-time cosmological evolution, in terms of the evolution of a bouncing universe.
+We also show that quintessence models of dark energy~(\cite{tsujikawa13, amendola.tsujikawa10, wang10}) in the Einstein frame are \emph{always} dual to Brans-Dicke Jordan frames with a turn-around, i.e., a bounce or a collapse.
+Whether the Jordan frame turn-around is a bounce or a collapse is determined by the evolution of the equation of state of the quintessence field at the turn-around.
+Moreover, the point of the Jordan frame turn-around for all these cases can be set up \emph{anywhere} by choosing an appropriate Brans-Dicke parameter.
+As examples, we demonstrate bouncing and collapsing behaviours in the Brans-Dicke Jordan frames, corresponding to thawing and freezing types of quintessence models with a non-relativistic matter component in the Einstein frame.